 1 gallon of filtered or distilled water

-Essential Oils or Vanilla Extract (optional)
+Essential Oils or Vanilla Extract (optional) (learn how to get my favorite essential oils at wholesale prices here.)

 (Note: When using pure castile soap there’s no need for the glycerin that so many other recipes call for as castile soap has natural glycerin in it.)